flexie/eas-4803-8803-ccs/docs/homework.md

 docker run -it philippwitte/judi:v1.1 /bin/bash
 ```

 This will give you access to a terminal, in which you can start Julia/Python, run things interactively or modify code.
+However, figures from PyPlot sometimes do not render well from interactive julia sessions.
+Therefore, jupyter notebooks on docker are recommended.

 ## Exercises